Mobile phone versionWhat is this?

 Greek Cross

-The Maltese cross is similar but with flayed ends.
-It is a very popular basis in heraldic designs, when it is known as the Pattee Cross.
+The Maltese cross is similar to the Greek Cross but with flayed ends.
+It is a very popular basis in heraldic designs, where it's called the Pattee Cross.

 The Greek cross is the basis for the Swastika.
-Favoured by Adolf Hitler in the Second World War, the swastika was a symbol of the extreme-right.
-Its history, however, goes much further back.
+Favoured by Adolf Hitler in the Second World War, this variation was a symbol of the extreme-right.
+The Swastika's history, however, goes much further back.

 Red Cross